 Parents had strong views about who their children would marry, because the right marriage could increase the security and prosperity of the entire family but an imprudent marriage could lead to disaster, as is illustrated by the contrast between the fates of the three Ward sisters in Mansfield Park.

-The result of this social and legal clampdown, obviously, is that there were a lot of unhappy marriages and just general hypocrisy.
+One consequence of this social, moral, and legal clampdown, obviously, is that there were a lot of unhappy marriages and just general hypocrisy.

 If women were not in a position to get married, they were expected to remain chaste.
 However, the middle and lower classes of Austen's time were well aware of the prevalence of infidelity and illegitimacy in the upper classes.
 What was preached for the lower classes was flouted by the privileged few.
 King George III's three sons had over 50 illegitimate children.
 He had only one legitimate grandchild, Princess Charlotte.